STA Diploma Part 2 Course

 The CISI accredited Diploma Part 2 Course is aimed at those who already know the basics of technical analysis and who wish to acquire in-depth knowledge.
 It is taught by market professionals, authors and Fellows of the STA and also prepares students for the Diploma Part 2 examination, an internationally recognised qualification, which is equivalent to the International Federation of Technical Analysts’ (IFTA) CFTe II accreditation.

-The course starts in January of each year and consists of 13 evening lectures (from 6pm-8.30pm) at the London School of Economics, spread over 11-12 weeks.
+The course starts in January of each year and consists of 12 Wednesday evening lectures (from 6.15pm-8.30pm) at the London School of Economics, spread over 12 weeks.

-The cost of this course is £1,995 at early discount rate (£2,995 thereafter).
-The price includes twelve lectures, an exam preparation session at the end of the course, and the Diploma Part 2 examination.
+The cost of this course is £1,995 if booked before 31 December 2020 (early bird rate); £2,995 thereafter.
+The price includes twelve lectures, a printed exam preparation booklet and video and the Diploma Part 2 examination.

 Note: Students who enter straight onto this course without having already passed the Part 1 examination should be aware that they will need to sit for this exam as well as the Part 2 exam before they can be awarded the STA Diploma.